 The David Colegrave Foundation (DCF) scholarship season is open for student horticulturists.

-The Ball Colegrave Sponsored Travel Scholarship awards up to £1,500 to fund travel to Europe in order to develop knowledge and experience in bedding plant production and marketing.
-An employee in the early stages of their career at a commercial bedding plant nursery, or a student studying horticulture with an interest in commercial bedding plants should apply.
+The Ball Colegrave Sponsored Travel Scholarship awards up to £1,500 to fund travel to the UK and Europe in order to develop knowledge and experience in bedding plant production and marketing.

-The Student Scholarship awards £1,000 to each of up to 5 students to support their studies in horticulture.
-Preference is given to candidates who have an interest in ornamental commercial horticulture, especially with an emphasis on the bedding, container, pot plant and cut flower sectors.
+The Student Scholarship awards £1,000 to each of up to five students to support their studies in horticulture.
+Preference will be given to candidates who have an interest in commercial and production ornamental horticulture, especially with an emphasis on the bedding, container, pot plant and cut flower sectors.

-Scholarship Season runs until January 2019 and to enter applicants simply need to complete an application form which they can do online.
+Scholarship Season runs from now until 31 January 2022, and to enter applicants simply need to complete an application form which they can do online.